Eduard Adorno

 Eduard Adorno (31 October 1910 – 28 December 2000) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

-In 1961 he became a member of parliament for the constituency of Wangen/Tettnang/Ravensburg.
+In 1961 Adorno became a member of parliament for the constituency of Wangen/Tettnang/Ravensburg.
 He was a member of the German Bundestag from 1961 until his resignation on 21 August 1972.
 He always entered the Bundestag as a directly elected representative of the Ravensburg constituency.
 From November 1965 to 19 April 1967, Adorno was Deputy Chairman of the CDU/CSU parliamentary group in the Bundestag.
 On 19 April 1967 he was appointed Parliamentary State Secretary to the Federal Minister of Defence in the Federal Government led by Chancellor Kurt Georg Kiesinger.